 [Layer.TopMost]

-Very similar to the HUD= property, each layer can enable or disable Hotspot Arrays that can be used via the =Select Hotspot <direction> command.
-Just like HUD=, each layer can disable Hotspot Arrays enabled in the layers below it, though layers above can override that yet again.
+Similar to the ShowMenus= property, each layer can enable or disable Hotspot Arrays that can be used via the =Select Hotspot <direction> command.
+Each layer can also disable Hotspot Arrays enabled in the layers below it, though layers above can override that yet again.

-Hotspot Arrays are defined much like Key Bind Arrays - a list of Hotspots with the same name but just different number on the end, starting with 1, like so:
+Hotspot Arrays are defined as a list of Hotspots with the same name but just different number on the end, starting with 1, like so:

 [Layer.LootMode]